JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 ## Unsupervised Learning Methods

+What is unsupervised learning?
+It is a way of drawing conclusions without being given a training set to work with.
+This tends to be useful for grouping things together also known by its alternate name of Clustering.

 ### Week 8: K-means Clustering and PCA

 #### Explanation:

 #### Cost function for K-means and PCA